thsudo/plan-my-vote/README.md

     npm install

-Make a copy of the `.template-env` file and call it `.env` then update it with your GitHub username and auth token.
+Make a copy of the `.template-env` file and call it `.env` then update it with your emaill address, Gmail app password, Twilio auth token, Twilio account SID, and your Twilio phone number.

 ## Running